U.S. Route 15 in New York

 U.S. Route 15 (US 15) is a part of the United States Numbered Highway System that runs from Walterboro, South Carolina, to Painted Post, New York.
 In the U.S. state of New York, US 15 extends 12.68 mi through the Southern Tier from the Pennsylvania state line at Lindley north to an interchange with the Southern Tier Expressway (I-86/NY 17) just outside Painted Post.
 US 15 originally continued north to Rochester before being truncated to its present northern terminus.
-All of US 15 in New York was designated as Interstate 99 on June 27, 2014, and US 15 now runs concurrently with I-99.
+All of US 15 in New York was designated as Interstate 99 (I-99) on June 27, 2014, and US 15 now runs concurrently with I-99.

 Route description

 Looking southward along US 15 from the Smith Road overpass in Presho prior to the road's completion.
 The highway previously narrowed from four to two lanes in the background.

-US 15 enters New York adjacent to the state line borough of Lawrenceville, Pennsylvania, at which point the northern segment of I-99 begins.
-A four-lane freeway through the Steuben County town of Lindley, US 15 crosses through a rock cut, making a large bend to the north and bypassing the hamlet of Presho.
+I-99/US 15 enters New York adjacent to the state line, borough of Lawrenceville, Pennsylvania.
+A four-lane freeway through the Steuben County town of Lindley, I-99/US 15 crosses through a rock cut, making a large bend to the north and bypassing the hamlet of Presho.
 I-99/US 15 enters a partial cloverleaf interchange with County Route 5 (CR 5; Smith Road).
-After CR 5, US 15 bent northeast through the town of Erwin, running to the west of the Indian Hills Golf Club.
+After CR 5, I-99/US 15 bends northeast through the town of Erwin, running to the west of the Indian Hills Golf Club.
 Making a gradual bend further to the northeast, the freeway crosses the Canisteo River and enters the hamlet of Erwin, where it enters a diamond interchange with NY 417 (Addison Road).
-After NY 417, US 15 makes a bend alongside Norfolk Southern Railroad's Southern Tier Line (former Erie Railroad main line).
-Now paralleling the tracks and NY 417, US 15 crossed through Erwin, entering exit 3, which connects to NY 417 once again, next to Gang Mills Yard, the site of the former Painted Post station.
+After NY 417, I-99/US 15 makes a bend alongside Norfolk Southern Railroad's Southern Tier Line (former Erie Railroad main line).
+Now paralleling the tracks and NY 417, I-99/US 15 crosses through Erwin, entering exit 3, which connects to NY 417 once again, next to Gang Mills Yard, the site of the former Painted Post station.

-After Gang Mills Yard, US 15 crosses through the Gang Mills section of Erwin, entering a large interchange at the northern end of the neighborhood.
+After Gang Mills Yard, I-99/US 15 crosses through the Gang Mills section of Erwin, entering a large interchange at the northern end of the neighborhood.
 Signed exit 12, this interchange serves CR 107 (Robert Dann Drive) via NY 417.
-After CR 107, US 15 enters a large interchange that utilizes several flyover ramps between US 15, I-86, and NY 17 (Southern Tier Expressway).
+After CR 107, I-99/US 15 enters a large interchange that utilizes several flyover ramps between I-99/US 15, I-86, and NY 17 (Southern Tier Expressway).
 Ramps are also present, connecting to NY 352.
-This interchange serves as the northern terminus of US 15.
+This interchange serves as the northern terminus of I-99/US 15.